 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Lucas Davenport #19 series and is a is a Kindle edition that was published by Putnam Adult on April 2, 2009 and has 415 pages.
+It is part of the Lucas Davenport #19 series and is a that was published by Putnam Adult on April 2, 2009 and has 415 pages.

 Explore it on Goodreads or Amazon.